Coventry Race XChange

 Coventry Race XChange Studentships research cluster

-Our aim is to build and sustain an innovative research cluster comprising doctoral students who are developing their own individual research into broadly related themes, in race and higher education.
+Our aim is to build and sustain an innovative research cluster comprising doctoral students who are developing their own individual research alongside a group of staff committed to supporting their doctoral journeys and passionate about understanding issues of race in higher education.

 There is an expectation that all proposals will include some element of an intersectional analysis within the application and will include critical analysis of the racialised dimensions of higher education.